 SLO High freshman Assani Berkely, who sat out against Mission Prep with an injury, is expected to return for the final two games.

 A.G.’s Trevor Melsheimer is a unique talent

-Melsheimer carries a 5.0 GPA and has already been accepted into prestigious Boston University with hopes of one day becoming a doctor.
+Melsheimer carries a 5.0 GPA and has already been accepted into prestigious Boston University with hopes of one day becoming an astronaut.
 He is also in the process of becoming an Eagle Scout and was the founding member of the Arroyo Grande Chirps Club, a group whose goal is to “teach our school and community about bugs as sustainable foods.”